 As her Master’s thesis research, she worked on the effect of initial static shear stress direction on liquefaction resistance and cyclic behaviour of sand using multi-directional simple shear apparatus.
 After that, she joined Carleton University as a PhD student under the supervision of Prof. Shawn Kenny.

-For her PhD research, she is going to work on the effects of climate change on railway embankments (permafrost thaw, flooding, subsidence), specifically on the Hodson Bay Railway.
+For her PhD research, she is going to work on the effects of climate change on railway embankments (permafrost thaw, flooding, subsidence), specifically on the Hudson Bay Railway.
 The main pathway to do her research is numerical modelling, but they are also thinking about using geotechnical centrifuge for physical modelling as well.